Steamers: How to buy a steamer

 Getting the best from a steamer takes practice

-To get the best out of it, you’ll need to learn which times and cooking positions to use to get your food cooked how you like it.
+To get the best out of your steamer, you’ll need to learn which times and cooking positions to use to get your food cooked how you like it.

-Water in an electric steamer generates far less steam than in a pan.
-This makes cooking take longer.
-Cooking thinly sliced carrots, for example, can take up to 15 minutes in an electric steamer, compared with about seven minutes in a pan steamer with the lid on.
+Water in an electric steamer generates far less steam than in a pan, so steamers can be rather slow.
+Cooking times will surprise you if you're used to steaming over a pan - cooking thinly sliced carrots, for example, can take up to 15 minutes in an electric steamer, compared with about seven minutes in a pan steamer with the lid on.

 You also need to be careful to calculate the steaming time for the weight of food you are cooking, or it can easily be overcooked.
 Guideline cooking times for typical portion weights are often included in the instruction manuals.

 Our reviews contain information on how quickly each steamer we test cooks, so that you can avoid the ones that will keep you waiting around.

 Cleaning most electric steamers isn't easy, as perforations and holes in the cooking baskets' bases are dirt traps.